 and

-bluefish dueling with the CRSO EIS process in which nobody wins.
+bluefish dueling with the CRSO EIS process.

 Joel Cook will be hugely pleased to see these high numbers in the powerpoint.
 Very cool!...